40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-inbound-connections.md

   <img width="500px" src="../images/inbound-fgt-vip.png" alt="fortigate vip">
 </p>

-Secondly,3 a firewall policy rule needs to be created to allow the packets to traverse the FortiGate and configure any security inspection for the communication.
+Secondly, a firewall policy rule needs to be created to allow the packets to traverse the FortiGate and configure any security inspection for the communication.

 - Name: A name for this VIP
 - Incoming Interface: The interface where the packet is established from.
 In this template it is port1